 - A. A structure which does not conform to the dimensional, area, parking, buffer, environmental and all other requirements of the district and this chapter may be extended only if the extension meets all the requirements of this chapter.
-Such a structure may be extended by right along the building lines of the existing nonconformity in keeping with all applicable requirements of this chapter. - B. A use that does not conform to the use regulations of the district in which it is located may be extended by special exception, provided that: - (1) The proposed extension shall take place only upon the lot or contiguous lots held in the same ownership as that existing at the time the use became nonconforming.
+Such a structure may be extended by right along the building lines of the existing nonconformity in keeping with all applicable requirements of this chapter. - B. Except for those nonconforming institutional and industrial uses that qualify under § 160-62B(4) below, a use that does not conform to the use regulations of the district in which it is located may be extended by special exception, provided that: [Amended 10-23-2023 by Ord.
+No. 2023-002] - (1) The proposed extension shall take place only upon the lot or contiguous lots held in the same ownership as that existing at the time the use became nonconforming.
 Permission to extend a nonconforming use as described in this article shall not be construed to mean that a new use or uses may be established.
-A nonconforming use shall be prohibited from encroaching on another parcel of land subsequently added to the original parcel. - (2) The proposed extension shall conform with the setback, yard, dimensional, building height, parking, sign, environmental and other requirements of the district in which said extension is located.
+Except as provided in § 160-62B(4), a nonconforming use shall be prohibited from encroaching on another parcel of land subsequently added to the original parcel.